highchair/artinruins-com/_property/congdon-carpenter-building.md

 ### Current Events

 Currently at 7–9 Steeple Street is New Rivers restaurant, which has been in place since the late 1990s.
 The corner at 3 Steeple Street is occupied by Palo, an Andalucían-themed restaurant.

 ### History

 The east wall of 9 Steeple Street housed a billboard for many years in the 1980s and into the 1990s.
-This billboard was used for Vincent Cianci’s re-election campaign in 1990 and was [famously defaced by Shepard Fairey](//obeygiant.com/cianci-billboard/){:target="_blank"}.
+This billboard was used for Vincent Cianci’s re-election campaign in 1990 and was [famously defaced by Shepard Fairey](https://obeygiant.com/cianci-billboard/).

 ***

-_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and the AIA, 2001-2002_
+_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and RIHPHC, 2001-2002_

 3 Steeple Street is a three-story brick structure with a hipped roof and is the oldest industrial building in Providence, and after Slater Mill in Pawtucket, the oldest industrial building in the state of Rhode Island.
 The building features stone sills and lintels and brick bracketing at the cornice line.
 5 Steeple Street is three-stories high, with dentils under the roof and a recessed entry at the street level.
 This is the original building that housed the firm that later moved to Promenade Street.